 As one of the least expensive bikes on our list, this Marin Presidio 1 will outperform pricier products, and the manufacturer stands behind the innovative design and material integrity.
-Fabricated of lightweight 6061 aluminum tubing with internal cable routing, rack, and fender mounts, this bike comes with hydraulic, flat mount disc brakes and forged slider dropouts for internally geared hubs.
+Fabricated with lightweight 6061 aluminum tubing with internal cable routing, rack, and fender mounts, this bike comes with hydraulic, flat-mount disc brakes and forged slider dropouts for internally geared hubs.

-The high-performance belt drive or corrosion-resistant chains are designed to conquer city streets with the help of a fork forged of Cr-Mo steel, and you can count on the rear Shimano Altus Derailleur and a full complement of Tektro hydraulic brake elements to bring you to a halt.
+The high-performance belt drive or corrosion-resistant chains are designed to conquer city streets with the help of a fork forged of Cr-Mo steel.
+You can count on the rear Shimano Altus Derailleur and a full complement of Tektro hydraulic brake elements to bring you to a halt.